7.2 KB · updated 2026-07-06 · md

 2. Inspect .tesserae/harness_sessions/ for sensitive content.

-3. Rebuild with tesserae project build-site.
+3. Rebuild with tesserae export site.

 4. Open sessions/index.html and at least one session detail page locally.